trilitech/tezos-developer-docs/src/pages/smart-contract-topics/simplified-contracts/index.md

 Implementing the FA2 standard allows the contract to be compatible with wallets, explorers, marketplaces, etc.

 Here, we will present an implementation for NFTs.
-The entry points for the other types are the same, but the implementation differs.
+The entrypoints for the other types are the same, but the implementation differs.

-FA2 contracts must have the following entry points:
+FA2 contracts must have the following entrypoints:
 - <code>transfer</code> can be called either by the owner of tokens to be transferred, or by an operator allowed to do so on their behalf.<br/>It takes a list of transfers of different tokens from the owner, to different addresses.
 - <code>update_operator</code> can be called by the owner of tokens to add or remove operators allowed to perform transfers for them.<br/>It takes a list of variants, each consisting in either addding or removing an operator for a given token.
 - <code>balance_of</code> is used to access the balance of a user for a given token.

-FA2 supports a number of optional entry points to access information, but we won't provide them here.
+FA2 supports a number of optional entrypoints to access information, but we won't provide them here.

 <table>
 <tr><td><strong>Storage</strong></td><td><strong>Entry points effects</strong></td></tr>